 - The Inside.
 Be your own designer and customize your fabrics on everything from sofas to peel & stick wallpaper.

 - Albany Park.
-What’s not to love about designer pieces in apartment-friendly boxes with easy assembly and a 30-day warranty?
+What’s not to love about designer pieces in apartment-friendly boxes, plus easy assembly and a 30-day warranty?!

 - Paying for utilities, WiFi, & cable

 - Lugging your clothes to a communal laundromat

 - Cleaning up; many hotels have a daily housekeeper

 Just note that this option is most financially worthwhile if you plan to move someplace new from one month to a year.